This is the guide for one of three issues.

 The normal way to tell that a execution is running is by going to the Execution pane and there will be a note about a execution packages last run time.
 Right click on that and go to the execution overview.
 This will show the start time and the end time.
 It is running if the End is equal Unknown/Running, total time is empty and the succeeded equal Unknown.

 I made a guide for that here Is my execution running

 The scheduler service

-When you by going through the previous guide, saw that it was not running start by checking if the scheduler service is running.
+When you saw (by going through the above guide) that it was not running, start by checking if the Scheduler service is running.

-If not, you have the explanation as to why it did not get a end and why it did not start a new one.
-How to find the error below.
+If the Scheduler service is not running, it explains why it did not get an end and why it did not start a new one.

 If it was running all along.
 Try to log in as the scheduler user.
 If it does not point to the correct repository, it will not start.

 The most common causes of a scheduled execution not starting are: